 This survey is generally used for understanding how involved is an employee in the organization’s culture and growth.

-- Give an honest opinion about aspects which an organization’s management may overlook.
+- Give an honest opinion about aspects that an organization’s management may look into.

 - Employees feel appreciated as they are being involved in the business decision-making process.

 - Issues that have an immediate impact on business can get highlighted as employees work closely with matters concerning customers and products/services.